Best Wok Pan of 2021

 Analysis and Test Results

-After spending a few hours looking over the best quality and affordable wok pan on the market, we selected traditional models to test side-by-side in our kitchen.
-Using ease, we explore how they do comparatively across five testing criteria, including cooking performance, ease of cooking, maintenance and clean up, durability, and storage.
+After spending hours looking over the best quality and affordable pans on the market, we selected 10 models to test side-by-side in our kitchen.
+Using each, we explore how they do comparatively across five testing criteria, including cooking performance, ease of cooking, maintenance and clean-up durability, and storage.
 Take a look to see how they compare and which is the best option for your kitchen.

 To test cooking performance, we ran the pans through various tests to evaluate heating evenness, rate of heating, stickiness, stir-fry, and a soup test.
 We used a laser thermometer to test the evenness of heating while cooking soup.
 When the soup reached a simmer, the laser thermometer was used to take a temperature reading just above the soup line, as well as just below the rim of the pan.
 To test the rate of heating, we put two cups of water in each pan and used the same burner.
 Some of the non-stick pans were tested on medium heat because their labels warned of warping if used on high heat.
 All pans without a heat limit were tested on high heat.
 The Kenmore is a non-stick option that can be used on high heat; the manufacturers just recommend bringing the temperature up slowly, which worked well in our tests.
 This feature meant the pan could sear in juices and cook stir-frys quickly thanks to the carbon steel while maintaining the ease of cooking and the ability to use less oil of a non-stick pan.

 Woks are widely agreed to be fantastic for rapidly cooking stir-fry meals, using high heat to seal in juices, while concave walls evenly distribute heat and create a large surface area — so ingredients don't get overly crowded and soggy.
 We cooked the same stir-fry in every pan to evaluate how each performed.
-The Helen Chen's Asian Kitchen scored well, followed by Souped Up Recipes.
+The Helen Chen's Asian Kitchen, Joyce Chen, and Souped Up Recipes were our top performers in the stir-fry test.
+All three pans heated up and adjusted temperature quickly, searing the meat, and rapidly cooking the vegetables for a fast dinner.

 Ease of Cooking